Difficulty level tailoring

 This activity can be adapted to different levels depending on the students’ familiarity with objects and their ability to use them creatively.

-- Advanced learners: students are introduced to less familiar or multipart objects and are encouraged to generate creative ideas for reuse.
+• Advanced learners (8-9 years old): students are introduced to less familiar or multipart objects and are encouraged to generate creative ideas for reuse.
 Examples could be a strainer, a zipper, or a key.